isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 preferred lease time.
 The server's behavior is governed by a combination of configuration parameters, two of which have already been mentioned.

-From Kea 1.6.0 lease preferred and valid lifetime are extended from single values to triplets with minimum, default and maximum values using:
+Beginning with Kea 1.6.0 lease preferred and valid lifetime are extended from single values to triplets with minimum, default and maximum values using:

-- ``min-preferred-lifetime`` - specifies the minimal preferred lifetime (optional).
+- ``min-preferred-lifetime`` - specifies the minimum preferred lifetime (optional).

 - ``preferred-lifetime`` - specifies the default preferred lifetime.

-- ``max-preferred-lifetime`` - specifies the maximal preferred lifetime (optional).
+- ``max-preferred-lifetime`` - specifies the maximum preferred lifetime (optional).

-- ``min-valid-lifetime`` - specifies the minimal valid lifetime (optional).
+- ``min-valid-lifetime`` - specifies the minimum valid lifetime (optional).

 - ``valid-lifetime`` - specifies the default valid lifetime.

-- ``max-valid-lifetime`` - specifies the maximal valid lifetime (optional).
+- ``max-valid-lifetime`` - specifies the maximum valid lifetime (optional).

 When the client does not specify lifetimes the default is used.
-When it specifies a lifetime using IAADDR or IAPREFIX sub option with not zero values these values are used when they are between configured minimal (lower values are round up) and maximal (larger values are round down) bounds.
+When it specifies a lifetime using IAADDR or IAPREFIX sub option with not zero values these values are used when they are between configured minimum (lower values are round up) and maximal (larger values are round down) bounds.

 To send specific, fixed values use the following two parameters: